simonporcher/COVID-19-Governments-Responses/README.md

 #### 1. Licenses/restrictions placed on the data:

 The dataset can be used for free.
-Please properly acknowledge the author's name, name of the dataset and the paper presenting the data as Porcher, Simon "A novel dataset of governments' responses to COVID-19 all around the world", Chaire EPPP discussion paper 2020-03.
-Link: https://www.chaire-eppp.org/a-novel-dataset-of-governments-responses-to-covid-19-all-around-the-world/
+Please properly acknowledge the author's name, name of the dataset and the paper presenting the data as Porcher, Simon "Response2covid19, a dataset of governments' responses to COVID-19 all around the world", Scientific Data, 7, 423, 2020. https://doi.org/10.1038/s41597-020-00757-y

-#### 2. Links to other publicly accessible locations of the data: https://www.openicpsr.org/openicpsr/project/119061/version/V6/view
+#### 2. Links to other publicly accessible locations of the data: https://www.openicpsr.org/openicpsr/project/119061/version/V7/view

 #### 3. The data is derived from the following sources: